-- 10.131 The visualisation tool also provides tabular data for each model run, including the BVP metric scores and option selection date, which we will see in the forthcoming sections. - 10.132 All of the above plots are available within run dossiers that are available in Appendix X. - 10.133 Run comparison tools are also available in the VT, to help us distinguish differences in performance and trade-offs between metrics. - 10.134 In the WRMP19 we used a parallel plot, such as the one below to show the metrics outputs for many runs together.
+- 10.136 The visualisation tool also provides tabular data for each model run, including the BVP metric scores and option selection date, which we will see in the forthcoming sections. - 10.137 All of the plots shown above are available within run dossiers in Appendix X. - 10.138 Run comparison tools are also available in the VT, to help us distinguish differences in performance and trade-offs between metrics. - 10.139 In the WRMP19 we used a parallel plot, such as the one below to show the metrics outputs for many runs together.